-Henri took his measure, realised he could deliver on his threat, and got in the back seat.
-She sat as far away from Dylan as possible, while he smiled at her, enjoying his little moment of power.
+Henri took his measure, realised he could deliver on his threat, and climbed into the back seat.
+Pulling on the seatbelt, she sat as far away from Dylan as possible, while he smiled at her, enjoying his little moment of power.

 “Take the book,” Kane ordered as he started the truck.
 “See if you can work out how to get rid of that thing.”